Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/hospitality/deployment/README.md

 ```
 It will take a few minutes for the scripts to run.

 If you see errors while running the script, refer to the [Troubleshooting](#troubleshooting) section below.
-Before running the script again due to errors, please [clean up your Azure resources and Github repo state](#cleaning-up-your-azure-resources-and-github-repo)
+Before running the script again due to errors, please [clean up your Azure resources and Github repo state](#cleaning-up-your-azure-resources-and-github-repo).

 On a successful completion, you should see a message at the end similar to the following, with all the information you need to configure one of the selected Voice Assistant client samples, and a URL to visualize the results of your voice commands:
 ```console